stanly0726/pub-notes/docs/Laravel dev setup.md

     ```json
     "dev": "vite --host"
     ```

 3. start vite dev server

         npm run dev

-now you should be able to see the webpage with browser on your computer at http://192.168.0.119:8000
+now you should be able to see the webpage with browser on your computer at [http://192.168.0.119:8000]

+## Develop on your local windows machine

+1. download laragon
+2. you might need you upgrade php or node
+3. steps are pretty similar with linux, **use the terminal that comes with laragon**